wattanunteeratanapong/Fingerprint-Recognition/README.md

 # Fingerprint Recognition
 The inspiration for this project is from a tv show called "Dexter".
-Dexter is a forensic expert in a blood spatter analyst, but some time he have to deal with the finger print too. <br><br>
+Dexter is a forensic expert in a blood spatter analyst, most of the time fingerprint matching is a Masuka's job, but some time Dexter have to deal with the finger print too. <br><br>
 <img src="https://github.com/user-attachments/assets/932b0826-5cf5-46ff-9220-b2dba11da459" width="100%" alt="DexterandVince"> <br><br>

 # Overview